spatialstatisticsupna/GscanStat/README.md

 The [BigDM](https://github.com/spatialstatisticsupna/bigDM) library is used to fit spatio-temporal models.
 Additionally, the divide-and-conquer approach (Orozco-Acosta et al., 2023) implemented in the [BigDM](https://github.com/spatialstatisticsupna/bigDM) library is used when dealing with large risk maps.

-# Example
+# Examples
+Two examples are provided [here](https://github.com/spatialstatisticsupna/GscanStat_article/tree/main/R):

-An example to fit SaTScan and GscanStat models using a simulated spatio-temporal risk map for the autonomous community of Navarre (Spain) has been included [here](https://github.com/spatialstatisticsupna/GscanStat_article/tree/main/R).
-The [example_GscanStat.R](https://github.com/spatialstatisticsupna/GscanStat_article/blob/main/R/example_GscanStat.R) file also includes examples to fit spatio-temporal models using the divide-and-conquer approach.
+* The first example corresponds to a small-scale problem where the SaTScan and GscanStat models are fitted using a simulated spatio-temporal risk map for the autonomous community of Navarre (Spain) at the municipality level (265 municipalities).
+The [example_GscanStat_Navarre.R](https://github.com/spatialstatisticsupna/GscanStat_article/blob/main/R/example_GscanStat_Navarre.R) script provides this code and also includes examples of fitting spatio-temporal models using the divide-and-conquer approach.
+* The second example corresponds to a large-scale problem where the GscanStat model is fitted using a simulated spatio-temporal risk map for Spain.
+In this case, small neighboring municipalities are aggregated into supramunicipality areas, as described in the paper *"Improving Disease Risk Estimation in Small Areas by Accounting for Spatio-Temporal Local Discontinuities"* (Santafé et al., 2025), to mitigate the high variability observed in small municipalities with very low observed/expected death counts.
+The final map with aggregated areas consists of 2,470 areas.
+The [example_GscanStat_Spain.R](https://github.com/spatialstatisticsupna/GscanStat_article/blob/main/R/example_GscanStat_Spain_.R) script provides the code to fit spatio-temporal models using the divide-and-conquer approach.
+  **WARNING:** Since this is a large-scale problem, the GscanStat algorithm may take a long time to obtain the final clustering partition.
+As a reference, the algorithm requires approximately 12.2 hours to compute the clustering partition on an Intel(R) Xeon(R) Silver 4316 processor with 80 CPUs at 2.30 GHz and 256 GB of RAM.

 # Acknowledgements
 This work has been supported by the Spanish Ministry of Science and Innovation - State Research Agency (PID2020-113125RB-I00).
 2021-2025